 Yahushua was the creator under instructions from father Yahweh.
 By means of Yahushua, father Yahweh created all things (John 1:3-4, 10; Col. 1:15-18; Heb.
 1:1-2; Eph.
 3:8-9).
 It is said of father Yahweh, “because you did create all things, and for your will they are, and were created (Rev. 4:1-11).”

-Therefore, father Yahweh was speaking to Yahushua (Yahu Yahweh) when he commanded in Genesis:
+Therefore, father Yahweh was speaking to the preexistent Yahushua (Yahu Yahweh) when he commanded in Genesis:

 Let US make man in our image.
 (Gen. 1:26)

 These verses prove that father Yahweh did the creating, but the statement, “Let us make man in our image,” also shows that there was another being involved in the project.
 As Ephesians and Hebrews observe, the father created the world “through Yahushua the messiah.”

 And to make all men see what is the fellowship of the mystery, which from the beginning of the world hath been hid in the deity (Yahweh), WHO CREATED ALL THINGS THROUGH YAHUSHUA MESSIAH.
 (Eph.
 3:9)